 Eliminate Keyword Cannibals

-You publish a short article targeting a specific keyword.
-Like “toys for big dogs”.
+For example, you might publish a short article targeting a specific keyword.
+Like “toys for big dogs.”

 You can solve this cannibalization problem by combining those two pages’ content into one.
 And you’ll often get a lot more traffic from the new, combined version.